renlulu/ParseProject/Elons/project.md

 ---
+name: Elons
-name: Elonsdescription: The Elons project is designing the future of NFT airdropping on the Zilliqa platform and is building a fully responsive and adaptable NFT exchange platform.
+description: The Elons project is designing the future of NFT airdropping on the Zilliqa platform and is building a fully responsive and adaptable NFT exchange platform.
 logo: Yes
 categories: NFT
 status: Live